 (There’s actual advertising after this, but I wanted to start with my favorite artistic accomplishment to date)

 It took me a while to realize it, but my tattoos were my first taste of creative direction.
-I put together a mood board, decided my art style, had a general aesthetic in mind, hand picked artists whose skillsets fit what I was looking for, and collaborated with them to make something incredible.
+I put together a mood board, decided my art style (specifically asked for ‘dark colors that pop’), had a general aesthetic in mind, hand picked artists whose skillsets fit what I was looking for, and collaborated with them to make something incredible.
 I finished my sleeve in the summer of 2018 and it still regularly gets complimented as an incredible tattoo.
 I’ve had more than one person say it’s the best Batman tattoo they’ve ever seen.

 I’ll let you be the judge of that.